awslabs/aws-lambda-dart-runtime/README.md

 ...
 ```

-We support to use multiple handlers in one executable.
+We support using multiple handlers in one executable.
 The following example shows to register one handler.

 ```dart
 import 'package:aws_lambda_dart_runtime/aws_lambda_dart_runtime.dart';